BorisTheBrave/sylves/docs/articles/concepts/info.md

 ### [`Is2d`](xref:Sylves.IGrid.Is2d)

 Are the cells flat surfaces.
-Note: the flat shapes can still rotate in all dimensions.
-The surface of a cube is 2d.
+Note: Each cell is flat, but they can still be arranged in 3d space. i.e. the surface of a cube makes 2d grid.

 ### [`Is3d`](xref:Sylves.IGrid.Is3d)